joseeden/All-Things-Terraform/Lab_001_Build_Dev_Environment_in_AWS/README.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

 On the Explorer tab on the left in VSCode, you should still see the available resources for Asia Pacific region when you click the AWS icon on the left panel.
-Sctoll at the bottom and then click,
+Scroll at the bottom and then click,

 ```bash
 Resources --> Enable resources types... -->  AWS::EC2::VPC --> OK